bshore/five-hunerd/README.md

 - Trick Phase - Starting with you, the players play cards from their hand one trick at a time attempting to take as many as possible.
   - Highest card takes the trick, players must follow the suit of the first card played if possible
   - If a player cannot follow suit, they can "sluff" a low card of any suit, or choose to trump the trick, meaning you play a card of the suit that was bid.
 A trump suit played on a trick wins unless one of the next players also cannot follow suit and can trump higher.
   - Your goal is to take _at least_ as many tricks as you bid.
-So for example if you bid **8 Diamonds**, you must take 8 of the 10 tricks, or you are penalized.
+So for example if you bid **8 Diamonds**, your team must take 8 of the 10 tricks, or you are penalized.

 #### Credits